CTurt/PS4-SDK/README.md

     555 - int signalSemaphore(int semaphore, int count);
     556 - int cancelSemaphore(int semaphore, int count, int *threadsReleased);

 I've also made use of function pointers and the `kldsym` trick to resolve functions from other modules.
-For example, we it can use socket related functions from the `libSceNet.sprx` module:
+For example, it can use socket related functions from the `libSceNet.sprx` module:

     #define SCENET 0xe